darkk/redsocks/README.md

 	 // It specified timeout value when trying to connect to destination
 	 // directly.
 Default is 10 seconds.
 When it is set to 0, default
 	 // timeout value will be used.
-	 // NOTE: decrease the timeout value may lead increase of chance for
+	 // NOTE: decreasing the timeout value may lead increase of chance for
 	 // normal IP to be misjudged.
 	 timeout = 13;
 	 //type = http-connect;